rVnPower/pixivfe/doc/dev/index.md

 ## Overview

-The developer documentation is comprised of the following files:
+The main developer documentation is comprised of the following files:

 1. [Coding Tips](coding-tips.md): Useful tricks and best practices for PixivFE development, including handling of cookies and Jet template specifics.